CityOfPhiladelphia/vue3-pinboard/README.md

 ### 2.6.15

-* deletes dev dependencies since they cause conflicts with individual projects that import vue3-pinboard
+* upgrades dev dependencies since they cause conflicts with individual projects that import vue3-pinboard

 ### 2.6.14